mwariwada/worcker/README.md

 You can send me an email on: mwariwada@gmail.com if you have questions or would like to donate 😬.

 Known bugs:
+- Input fields
 + You can enter numbers and other non-alphabetic characters as the second character in an input field.
++ Selecting an input field to change the color will highlight the text making it difficult for iOS users to change field color.